Last Updated on

 6. Dudhsagar Waterfalls

 Dudhsagar falls is the largest and highest waterfalls in Goa.
-It is one of the must-visit places in the city.
+If you are in goa then It is one of the must-visit place during monsoon.
 It is a four-tiered waterfall with a height of 310 m and an average width of 30 m.
 It literally means ‘Sea of Milk’ in the local Konkani language.

 7. Old Goa